 According to the CDC, pregnant women in crashes without documented injuries are at greater risk of preterm labor.
 It’s possible, for example, to have placental abruption — when the placenta partially or completely separates from your uterus before the baby is born — without being aware of it, which could cause you to have your baby prematurely.

-We want to know, did you read anything hear that your doctor shared with you?
+We want to know, did your doctor share any tips for safer driving while pregnant?
 Share your comments below.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

-This post was originally published June 2014 and has been updated for accuracy and comprehensiveness.
+We originally published this post in June 2014.
+We updated the article for accuracy and comprehensiveness.